Time Independent Schrodinger Wave Equation

 Q2: Why are the energy levels quantized?

 The quantization of energy arises from the boundary conditions imposed on the wavefunction.
-For instance, in the infinite square well, the wavefunction must be zero at the boundaries.
+Plus, for instance, in the infinite square well, the wavefunction must be zero at the boundaries.
 This restriction leads to only specific wavelengths (and hence energy levels) being allowed.

 Q3: What is the physical meaning of the wavefunction?